Sensory-Friendly Experiences for Kids on the Main Line

 1661 Harding Blvd., Norristown

-Elmwood Park Zoo is the first zoo in the world to earn certification as a Certified Autism Center.
-They created a Sensory Guide to the zoo, detailing how each attraction could affect each sense; and social narratives to help prepare for a zoo trip.
-They also have a dedicated quiet space (located across from the Prairie Dog exhibit) for guests to take time out.
+Elmwood Park Zoo is the first zoo in the world to become a Certified Autism Center.
+An accessibility map, a sensory guide, and a social narrative help prepare and guide guests through the zoo with important insight where crowded areas, noise, bright lights, and strong odors might be found.
+The zoo also provides a dedicated quiet space (located across from the Prairie Dog exhibit) for guests to take time out.

 LEGOLAND Discovery Center